 Eladio Dieste – a national treasure

-In 2017, to mark the 100th anniversary of his birth, Dieste’s work will be declared part of Uruguay’s national heritage.
+In 2017, to mark the 100th anniversary of his birth, Dieste’s work was declared part of Uruguay’s national heritage.
 Dieste championed elegant but low cost architecture.
 He built grain silos, factory sheds, markets and churches, all in Uruguay.
-His most famous church is on the outskirts of the beach town, Atlantida.
+His most famous church—the Cristo Obrero—was declared a UNESCO heritage site in 2021 and is on the outskirts of the beach town, Atlántida.

 Photo caption: The rural school in Independencia, province of Florida.
 The little boy is a pupil and the lady is Queenie, one of the local residents responsible for convincing the local landowner to donate the land to the Plan in negotiations that involved a late-night, last-minute signing.